positively-charged/bcc/details.md

 }
 ```

-====
+---

-When creating an array, the size of the <em>first dimension</em> can be omitted.
+When creating an array, the size of the _first dimension_ can be omitted.
 The size will be determined based on the number of values found in the initialization part.
 So if the array is initialized with 5 values, the size of the dimension will be 5.

 ```
 // The size of this array is 5, because it is initialized with 5 strings.